François de Hangest, Seigneur de Genlis: Military career

-Like his father, François Genlis had a military career, initially in service of King Henry II of France.
+Like his father, François had a military career, initially in service of King Henry II of France.
 14 April 1543 he was appointed Captain of the Louvre.
-In 1560, King François II made François Genlis a knight of the order of Saint-Michel, along with Crevecoeur and d’Humieres.
+In 1560, King François II made Genlis a knight of the order of Saint-Michel, along with Crevecoeur and d’Humieres.
 In October 1557, the Spanish occupied Chauny.
-In a battle nearby, along with the French garrison of La Fère, François Genlis commanded a cavalry company against the Spanish.
+In a battle nearby, along with the French garrison of La Fère, Genlis commanded a cavalry company against the Spanish.

-After converting to Calvinism, François Genlis became Colonel-General for the Protestant “parti des religionaires”, which his brother Jean, seigneur d'Yvoy, also joined.
-At the Battle of Saint-Denis (10 November 1567), François Genlis commanded the right wing of the Protestant army and led a cavalry charge.
+After converting to Calvinism, Genlis became Colonel-General for the Protestant “parti des religionaires”, which his brother Jean, seigneur d'Yvoy, also joined.
+At the Battle of Saint-Denis (10 November 1567), Genlis commanded the right wing of the Protestant army and led a cavalry charge.

 Also in 1567, he took the towns of Bray (with a ransom of 10,000 ecus), Chauny, Courcy, Vailly and Bruyères, then with the support of Bouchavesnes, the towns of Harccourt and Crecy.
 27 September 1567, he sacked Soissons.

-In 1568, François Genlis raised a dozen cornetts of cavalry and 2,000 harquebusiers to join the Prince of Orange in the Battle of le Quesnoy.
+In 1568, Genlis raised a dozen cornetts of cavalry and 2,000 harquebusiers to join the Prince of Orange in the Battle of le Quesnoy.

-François Genlis died in 1569.
+Genlis died in 1569.
 Most texts repeat the line that he probably died in Strasbourg of “la rage” which today would translate as of rabies, but it could mean in despair as he had gone badly into debt funding that last unsuccessful military campaign.
 Other texts state that he contracted a hot fever during a siege and died on 14 February 1569 at Chateau de Besarbre or Bergzabern Palace, which belonged to Wolfgang, the Duc de Deux-Ponts, Count Palatine of Zweibrücken.

 Aftermath

 After the death of François, the family was heavily in debt, and they had to sell the lands and title to Pierre Brûlart.

-Jean, seigneur d'Yvoy, the youngest brother used the name Genlis until his death in 1572.
+Jean de Hangest, seigneur d'Yvoy, the youngest brother used the name Genlis until his death in 1572.